syncfusion-content/windowsforms-docs/WindowsForms/sfnumerictextbox/Overview.md

 ZeroColor
 </td>
 <td>
-To set the color only in zero values.
+sets the color only in zero values.
 </td>
 </tr>
 </table>

-Below are the list of features in SfNumericTextBox over existing numeric textbox controls(IntegerTextBox, PercentTextBox and CurrencyTextBox),
+The list of features in SfNumericTextBox over existing numeric textbox controls (IntegerTextBox, PercentTextBox, and CurrencyTextBox) is as follows.

 <table>
 <tr>
 <td>